 Your iPhone Will Be Your Driving License

-Your iPhone is already your wallet, boarding card, ticket, credit card, front door key, vehicle keys, and health assistant, but you can add new status as your driving license to the list, starting next year.
+Your iPhone is already your wallet, boarding card, ticket, credit card, front door key, vehicle keys, and health assistant, but you can add new status as your driving license to the list.

-That’s when the UK’s driving license authority, the DVLA, will introduce a driving license for the Apple Wallet in iOS, it has announced.
+The UK’s driving license authority, the DVLA, will introduce a driving license for the Apple Wallet in iOS, it announced in 2017.

 The plan is to pilot this starting in September and make it available to all UK drivers next year.
 There are some limitations (not least the need to register with an online government department) and this will not replace existing licenses, or at least, it won’t yet.